Naruh1010/Alchemy/README.md

 *   Create notification settings;
 *   Remove the See All / View More button when it is not required;
 *   Implement a profile editing screen;
-*   Prefetch lyrics for tracks in the queue;
+*   Prefetch lyrics for tracks in the queue.
-*   Add lyrics to the downloaded tracks.

 ## :lady_beetle: Bugs